 Mrs Julie Hibbs, bursar at the school, said: “This neglected part of our school grounds has been transformed into a fantastic classroom and nature area.
 “The wooden outdoor classroom will be beneficial in all seasons, supplying shade in the summer and shelter in the winter.”

-The Realise Foundation supported the environmental improvements with a £10,000 grant.
+The Realise charity supported the environmental improvements with a £10,000 grant.
 That money was matched by funds raised by the St Wulstan’s Parents, Teachers and Friends Association and school budgets.

-Teams of apprentices from Aspire’s training company PM Training carried out the work, gaining valuable work experience.
+Teams of apprentices from Aspire Housing’s training provider PM Training carried out the work, with it’s apprentices gaining valuable work experience.

-Will Nixon, chief executive of the Realise Foundation, said: “The pupils and teachers at St Wulstan’s now have a fantastic excuse to get outside and enjoy the environment as they learn.
+Will Nixon, trustee of the Realise charity, said: “The pupils and teachers at St Wulstan’s now have a fantastic excuse to get outside and enjoy the environment as they learn.

 “Being outdoors will help create a connection with nature and allow youngsters to understand more about the world around them.”